Your tenancy deposit

 If you agree to rent the property and your holding deposit becomes the tenancy deposit, the landlord must protect your deposit in an approved scheme within 14 days.

 Student deposits paid on or after 1 April 2013

-If your student accommodation is let under a private tenancy and you (or someone on your behalf) paid a deposit on or after 1 April 2013, your landlord must protect your deposit in an approved Tenancy Deposit Scheme.
+If your student accommodation is let under a private tenancy and you paid a deposit on or after 1 April 2013, your landlord must protect your deposit in an approved Tenancy Deposit Scheme.

-Universities often take tenancy deposits months before a tenancy is due to start.
-Once the tenancy is agreed and the deposit held becomes the security for the tenancy, it must then be protected in a Tenancy Deposit Scheme.
+Private landlords often take tenancy deposits for student accommodation months before a tenancy starts.
+Once the tenancy is agreed and the deposit held becomes security for the tenancy, the landlord must protect it in a Tenancy Deposit Scheme.